fabiusgasber/recursion/README.md

 ## Features
 - Recursive problem-solving techniques
-- Implementations of classic algorithms like factorial, Fibonacci, and array flattening
+- Implementations of classic algorithms like factorial, Fibonacci and merge sort
 - Practice with edge cases and optimization

 ## License